spacecloud-io/space-docs/content/storage/database/queries/aggregations.md

 ---

-You can easily perform aggregations on any table/collection using the `aggregate` field a table/collection.
+You can easily perform aggregations on any table/collection using the `@aggregate` directive.
 The allowed aggregation functions are `count`, `min`, `max`, `avg`, `sum`.
 For more advanced use cases, you can use [prepared queries](/storage/database/prepared-queries).
 You can also group, filter, sort data in the aggregations.

-> **Note:** Aggregations are only available in SQL databases as of now.

 ## Simple aggregation query

-**Example:** Fetch aggregated data of `expenditures` of a particular user:
+**Example:** Fetch total amount of expenditures for all users:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">